whytin/ASR_Network/README.md

 # hdf5 data format

-This only works with the data formatted correctly.
+Training only works with the data formatted correctly.
 The advantage is very low RAM usage.
 It's not hard to do, but to make it as simple as possible here's an example.
 It is assumed that the features and targets are numpy arrays in `f` and `t`.

 	import h5py